Miguel Vargas Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.

-- The Mets' 4.14 team ERA ranks 11th across all league pitching staffs.
+- The Mets have the 14th-ranked team ERA across all MLB pitching staffs (4.22).

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (25 total, 1.5 per game).
+- Mets pitchers combine to allow the second-most home runs in baseball (27 total, 1.5 per game).

-- Megill (3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Mets, his fourth of the season.
+- Scherzer (2-1) takes the mound for the Mets in his fourth start of the season.
+He has a 4.41 ERA in 16 1/3 innings pitched, with 14 strikeouts.

-- The right-hander's last appearance was on Wednesday against the San Diego Padres, when he threw five innings, surrendering two earned runs while giving up three hits.
+- In his last time out -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Oakland Athletics while surrendering hits.

-- In three games this season, the 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings.
-Opponents are hitting .207 against him.
+- The 38-year-old has put up an ERA of 4.41, with 7.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.